-- If there are different pressure gradient regime in the formation, consider setting cement plugs in order to limit the differential pressure gradient for contiguous formations to 0.2 kg/cm2/10 m or less.
+- If there are different pressure gradient regimes in the formation, consider setting cement plugs in order to limit the differential pressure gradient for contiguous formations to 0.2 kg/cm2/10 m or less.

 - Pump spacers ahead and behind slurry.

-- Special consideration should be given to the composition and volume of the spacers when the mud is oil based, calcium chloride or lignosulphonate treated.
+- Special consideration should be given to the composition and volume of the spacers when the mud is oil based mud, calcium chloride, or lignosulphonate treated.

 - The hydrostatic head reduction due to the spacer volume and density should be calculated.
 The spacers should have a volume corresponding to a length of at least 328ft (100m).

-- Calculate he slurry volumeusing a calliper log, if available.
-When a calliper log is not available, use a slurry volume excess based on local experience.
+- Calculate the slurry volume using a caliper log, if available.
+When a caliper log is not available, use a slurry volume excess based on local experience.
 Set plugs exceeding 200m in length in one stage.

-- As a rule of thumb, spacing between plugs in excess of 1000 m should be avoid in cased holes.
+- As a rule of thumb, spacing between plugs in excess of 1000 m should be avoided in cased holes.

 - Place all cement plugs using a tubing stinger.

 - Calculation of Displacement is necessary in order to spot a balanced cement plug (hydrostatic heads inside the string and outside in the annulus shall be the same).

 - An under displacement of 1 or 2bbl will help drain the slurry of the pipe when pulling out of the hole.